kentamitsui/codingdrill/README.md

 ## Roadmap

-- Improve prompt quality and utilize Fine-Tuning to enhance output quality and reduce processing time.
+- **Improve Prompt & Fine Tuning**

+  - Optimize prompts to enhance the response accuracy of the ChatGPT API.
+  - Utilize Fine-Tuning to improve answer speed.

-- Improve UI/UX.
+- **Improve UI/UX**

-- Add new features:
+  - Introduce a more intuitive design.
+  - Implement and optimize a vertical layout.

+### **New Feature Additions**

+[ ] **Add Comment Posting Feature**

-  - [ ] Create rooms where users can post comments on questions and answers.
+- Create rooms where users can post comments on questions and answers.

+[ ] **Add Code Execution & Custom Test Cases**

-  - [ ] Allow users to execute code against questions and custom test cases to verify correctness.
+- Provide an environment where users can execute their code and verify results using custom test cases.

+[ ] **Implement User Registration**

-  - [ ] Introduce user registration to track and review usage history.
+- Enable tracking and managing user activity history.

+[ ] **Introduce Timer Functionality**

-  - [ ] Add a timer function to set time limits and measure response time.
-(For registered users, record the time taken to answer.)
+- Set time limits and measure response speed.
+For registered users, record the time taken to answer.

+[ ] **Performance Measurement & Ranking System**

-  - [ ] Measure execution time, memory consumption, and display rankings.
+- Measure execution time and memory consumption and display rankings.

 ## Credits